khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 **Scrolling:**

-The height of the modal is limited by the viewport size on bigger screens.
-This makes content within the modal scrollable if it exceeds the modal height.
-In this instance, double scrolling is disabled by the component.
-When the modal is active, the page itself is no longer scrollable.
+The modal height is limited by the viewport size on large screens, making content within scrollable if it exceeds the height.
+In this instance, only the modal content is scrollable, not the page itself.

-Some users have smaller screens, so for these instances where the content requires scrolling, the modal extends in height below the window.
-This avoids the modal UI taking up too much of the viewport's surface area.
-This will in turn allow the page itself to become scrollable again.
+On small screens where content requires scrolling, the modal extends in height below the viewport.
+This prevents the modal UI from taking too much of the viewport and decreasing the content area.
+This doesn’t prevent the page from scrolling.

-Alternatively, consider taking the user to another page in instances where a tall modal requires the user to scroll more than a few times to consume all the content.
+For instances where a user has to scroll more than a few times to consume all the modal content, consider opening the content in a new page instead.

 ## Design Specifications